Illinois Online Sports Betting

 More to Come

 The Barstool sportsbook is also expected to make its way to the Land of Lincoln.
-Penn National Gaming, which recently purchased a stake in the Barstool sportsbook brand, owns three casinos in the state.
+Penn National Gaming, which recently purchased a stake in the Barstool sportsbook brand, owns three Illinois casinos.
 Its Argosy Casino property, located just north of St. Louis on the Mississippi River, is the only one that has currently applied for a sports betting license in order to persuade Missourians to start betting right when they enter Illinois.
 BetMGM is also likely to enter the market, eager for Illinoisans to legally bet using its mobile platform.

-Expect most major online sportsbook operators, in addition to Barstool sportsbook, to compete for their piece of the Illinois online sports betting pie.
+Expect most major mobile betting online sportsbook operators, in addition to Barstool sportsbook, to compete for their piece of the Illinois online sports betting pie.